 Agile Methodology is not new – except in the realm of clinical drug development.
 As you will see, there are ways to use this old IT technique to enhance your drug development team’s chances of hitting their goals.

-Agile methods were developed to overcome perceived and actual weaknesses in a conventional engineering process.
-Agile development can provide important benefits, but most think that it is not applicable to all projects, products, people, and situations.
-However, in our experience, it can have a huge impact on clinical management team task completion and deliverables.
+Agile methods were developed to overcome weaknesses in a conventional engineering process.
+Agile development can provide important benefits.
+But most think that it is not applicable to all projects, products, people, and situations.
+In our experience, it can have a huge impact on clinical management team task completion and deliverables.

 At its core, Agile Methodology promotes full team inclusion.
-It stresses the importance of individuals and interactions over processes and tools, customer collaboration over contract negotiation.
+It stresses the importance of individuals and interactions over processes and tools.
+It stresses customer collaboration over contract negotiation.
 Also, it promotes responding to change over following a plan.

 DOWNLOAD FULL WHITE PAPER HERE